-Tourist With A Typewriter Ltd. is an independent documentary production company dedicated to creative human rights and social justice films.
-It was founded in 2004 by filmmakers Saeed Taji Farouky and Gareth Keogh in order to tell challenging, immersive, humanistic stories.
-Our award-winning documentaries look behind the obvious sensationalism of daily news and ask how individual lives fit into the bigger picture.
+Tourist With A Typewriter Ltd. is an independent production company dedicated to creative human rights and social justice films.
+It was founded in 2004 by filmmakers Saeed Taji Farouky and Gareth Keogh in order to tell creative, challenging, humanistic stories.

 You can watch trailers for our film below.
 Most of our films are also available to buy or rent online, just click the button at the top right of the trailer.